Maranao Snacks | Pagana Mamis, The Sweet Feast

 Tapay a Banggala

 Just like Tiompe, Tapay a Banggala’s main ingredient is cassava.
-But instead of drowning it in margarine, it is mixed with coconut milk & sweetened with sugar.
-It is then battered into thin slices, wrapped in banana leaves & steamed.
+But instead of drowning it in margarine, coconut milk & sugar does the magic.
+Battered into thin slices & wrapped in banana leaf, these sticky fellas sweat in steam.

 Ever wonder how it got its name?
 When the Americans discovered this local snack, they exclaimed, “look at this!”
 See, even them couldn’t really tell what exactly it is.